kurapica/PLoop/README.md

 中文版请点击[README-zh.md](https://github.com/kurapica/PLoop/blob/master/README-zh.md)

 **PLoop** is a C# like style object-oriented program system for lua.
 It support Lua 5.1 and above versions, also include the luajit.
-It's also designed to be used on multi-os thread platforms like the **OpenResty**.
+It's also designed to be used on multi-os thread platforms.

 It provide the usage of enum, struct, interface and class.
 Also provide common useful features like thread, collection, serialization , data entity framework, web framework and etc.